-We do not currently have an Introductory Meeting planned.
-Next Introductory Meeting will be in January.
-However, we are still taking in applications for 2019.
-Please send an email in interested in applying.
+Next Introductory Meeting will be held on Monday 28th January 2019.
+Please send an email to reserve your spot for the meeting.
 Each group has a limited number of 10 people and these are booked on a first come first served basis – placements cannot be reserved.

 Documents and deposit needed to book and secure your Placement

 - Covering letter introducing yourself and why you wish to be accepted for this voluntary placement.
 Please include; Name, ID number, Preferred Group, mobile number and email address.